The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio

-Moreover, one of the features of local ideal and kinetic ballooning stability is the existence of a 2\textsuperscript{nd} stable region at high enough $\beta'=2 \mu_0/B^2dp/dr_N$, where $r_N=r/a$ and $a$ is the plasma minor radius.
-In cases of low magnetic shear $\hat{s}=d\ln{q}/d\ln{r}$ and shaped magnetic geometry no stability boundary exists with increasing $\beta'$.
-This feature makes the determination of the width and height constraint impossible based on local ballooning physics alone.
-It remains an open question whether local analysis is appropriate in the pedestal region where the width of the pedestal is often smaller than the $k_y \rho_s$ of the most unstable kinetic ballooning mode (KBM).
-It has been shown through global gyro-kinetic simulations that kinetic effects in fact close the access to a 2\textsuperscript{nd} stable region at low magnetic shear \cite{nonlocal}.
-However, the gyro-kinetic ordering is intrinsically local, excluding global equilibrium variations.
-The impact of finite-$n$ effects on 2\textsuperscript{nd} stability access was also examined considering ideal MHD physics based on the interplay between local high-$n$ kink/peeling and ballooning modes \cite{localPB1}\cite{localPB2} introducing global equilibrium variations.
+where $V$ is the plasma volume and $R_0$ the major radius.
+For sufficiently low magnetic shear, $\hat{s} = d\ln q / d\ln r$, and shaped magnetic equilibria, no stability boundary exists with increasing $\alpha$.
+This behavior complicates the determination of pedestal width and height constraints based solely on local ballooning physics.
+Moreover, the applicability of local analyses in the pedestal remains an open question, as pedestal widths are often comparable to or smaller than the characteristic scale $k_y \rho_s$ of the most unstable KBMs.
+Global gyro-kinetic simulations have demonstrated that kinetic effects can close access to the 2\textsuperscript{nd} stable regime at low magnetic shear \cite{nonlocal}, although standard gyro-kinetic formulations remain intrinsically local.
+Perpendicular scale length of perturbations must be much smaller than equilibrium length scale variations.
+Recent work by Ref\cite{gbgk} introduce higher order terms to gyro-kinetics but no study had been performed to examine their impact in the pedestal.
+The role of finite $n$ effects in accessing second stability has also been examined within ideal MHD, highlighting the importance of global equilibrium variations through the interaction of high $n$ kink/peeling and ballooning modes \cite{localPB1,localPB2}.
+In the BCP technique in the EPED model, non-local effects are approximated by a functional form that captures the local ideal limit in the first stable region, and projects downward following a theoretically predicted relationship between $d \beta_p/d \psi_N \sim \alpha$ and $\hat{s}$ meant to capture the closure of 2nd stable access by finite-$n$ modes.